Sarah Palin loses election to represent Alaska in Congress

 Former Alaska Governor Sarah Palin has been defeated in the special election to represent Alaska in the US Congress.

-Democrat Mary Peltola won by a narrow margin on Wednesday.
-She will be the first Alaskan Native to serve as a lawmaker in Washington for the state.
+The winner, Mary Peltola, a Democrat, will be the first Alaskan Native to serve as a lawmaker in Washington for the state.

 The race was to fill a vacancy left after the former officeholder died.
-The next election will be held 8 November.
+The seat is up for grabs again in November.

 Ms Palin, 58, rose to prominence as a vice-presidential candidate in 2008.
 She has since become a key Trump ally.